Why Are Planetariums Important Today?

 Every year, on the second Sunday in March, the world celebrates the International Day of Planetariums.
-In today's article, we'll tell you why planetariums are so important and how you can join the celebration.
+In today's article, we'll tell you why planetariums are important, talk about their history, and reveal how you can make your own planetarium at home.

 What is a planetarium?